 Program Lead: Dr. Angelica Lang

-Laboratory: Musculoskeletal Health and Ergonomics Laboratory
+Laboratory: Shoulder Health and Ergonomics Research Laboratory

 The overall intended contribution of the Musculoskeletal Health and Ergonomics program is improve health through enhanced understanding and application of ergonomic, return-to-work, and rehabilitation interventions.